SARG researchers to present at SSA Annual Conference 2024

 - Professor John Holmes will join Professor Heather Wardle and Martyn Willmore to introduce the new NIHR Policy Research Unit in Addictions which aims to inform government decisions about addictive products, behaviours and systems.

-Find out more about the conference on the SSA website.
+Find out more about the SSA Annual Conference on the SSA website.

 You might also be interested in…